Does anyone hear of a vegetable named “Malunggay”? I know you’re here because you want to know much more about this vegetable. I got you! Let’s Begin!

 - This helps strengthen cells so that people with cancer can tolerate chemotherapy

 - This is considered in the treatment of prostate cancer and skin cancer

-- This is is widely believed to have an aphrodisiac action that enhances the sexual activity.
-Malunggay or moringa oleifera young leaves is also widely used to increase the flow of milk for lactating mothers.
+- This is widely believed to have an aphrodisiac action that enhances sexual activity.
+Malunggay or moringa oleifera young leaves are also widely used to increase the flow of milk for lactating mothers.